 This is an important aspect of bilateral integration.
 Imagine for a moment an invisible line running down the middle of your body.
 Literally from the top of your head down to between the big toes of your feet.
 Crossing the midline means that you are able to cross one side of your body over this imaginary line to work on the other side of the body.

-We use this ability everyday, for instance when we want to draw a horisontal line across a page or when we need to reach out to a foot with both our arms to put a sock on.
-Some children find it difficult to do this – they might start drawing a horistontal line from the left with their left hand and then swap the pencil to their right hand when they come to the middle so that the right hand can continue drawing the line to the right side.
+Some children find it difficult to do this.
+They might start drawing a horistontal line from the left with their left hand, but then they swap the pencil to their right hand when they come to the middle so that the right hand can continue drawing the line to the right side.
 Sometimes, children may also shift in their seat so that their entire body rotates to one side to avoid having to cross an arm or hand across the middle of the body.

 Here are some ways in which you can encourage your child to cross the midline:

-- While your child is lying down, playing with dolls or cars on the carpet encourage him to lean his head on one hand – this way he will have to reach across his body as he plays with the toys.
+- While your playing with toys on the floor, encourage him to lie on his side and to support his head with one hand.
+This way he will have to reach across his body as he plays with the toys.

-- Stick a big piece of cardboard or butcher’s paper onto a wall and have your child draw big “lazy eights” (a figure 8 lying horisontally on its side) on the paper.
+- Stick a big piece of cardboard or butcher’s paper onto a wall and have your child draw big “lazy eights” on the paper.